sano-jin/vertex/README.md

 Directed HyperLMNtal (DHLMNtal) is a derived calculus model of LMNtal.

-- Focused on concurrency
-- Can easily deal with hypergraphs representing structures and pointers
+It is designed to be able to deal with hypergraphs representing structures and pointers easily without having dangling pointers.

 ## Language basis
 DHLMNtal has two kinds of identifiers.